grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 ## Handling of variability

 As in ordinary objects, there can be some variability in the world of values.
-For example, money can be dollars, pounds, zlotys (Polish money), euros etc. Another example of something that can be modelled as a value are path values (you know, `C:\Directory\file.txt` or `/usr/bin/sh`) -  there can be absolute paths, relative paths, paths to files and paths pointing to directories, we can have unix paths and Windows paths.
+For example, money can be dollars, pounds, zlotys (Polish money), euros, etc. Another example of something that can be modeled as a value is path values (you know, `C:\Directory\file.txt` or `/usr/bin/sh`) -  there can be absolute paths, relative paths, paths to files and paths pointing to directories, we can have Unix paths and Windows paths.

-Contrary to ordinary objects, however, where we solved variability by using interfaces and different implementations (e.g. we had an `Alarm` interface with implementing classes such as `LoudAlarm` or `SilentAlarm`), in the world values we do it differenly.
+Contrary to ordinary objects, however, where we solved variability by using interfaces and different implementations (e.g. we had an `Alarm` interface with implementing classes such as `LoudAlarm` or `SilentAlarm`), in the world values we do it differently.
 Taking the alarms I just mentioned as an example, we can say that the different kinds of alarms varied in how they fulfilled the responsibility of signaling that they were turned on (we said they responded to the same message with -- sometimes entirely -- different behaviors).
-Variability in the world of values is typically not behavioral in the same way as in case of objects.
+Variability in the world of values is typically not behavioral in the same way as in the case of objects.
 Let's consider the following examples:

-1. Money can be dollars, punds, zlotys etc., and the different kinds of currencies differ in what exchange rates are applied to them (e.g. "how many dollars do I get from 10 Euros and how many from 10 Pounds?"), which is not a behavioral distinction.
+1. Money can be dollars, pounds, zlotys, etc., and the different kinds of currencies differ in what exchange rates are applied to them (e.g. "how many dollars do I get from 10 Euros and how many from 10 Pounds?"), which is not a behavioral distinction.
 Thus, polymorphism does not fit this case.
 1. Paths can be absolute and relative, pointing to files and directories.
 They differ in what operations can be applied to them.
 E.g. we can imagine that for paths pointing to files, we can have an operation called `GetFileName()`, which doesn't make sense for a path pointing to a directory.
 While this is a behavioral distinction, we cannot say that "directory path" and a "file path" are variants of the same abstraction - rather, that are two different abstractions.
 Thus, polymorphism does not seem to be the answer here either.
 1. Sometimes, we may want to have a behavioral distinction, like in the following example.
-We have a value class representing product names and  we want to write in several different formats depending on situation.
+We have a value class representing product names and we want to write in several different formats depending on the situation.

 How do we model this variability?
 I usually consider three basic approaches, each applicable in different contexts:

 * implicit - which would apply to the money example,
-* explicit - which would fit the paths case nicely,
+* explicit - which would fit the case of paths nicely,
 * delegated - which would fit the case of product names.

 Let me give you a longer description of each of these approaches.